Emrys-Hong/programming_notes/python/the digital world -school notes/python_tricks.md

 1.38   Start a static HTTP server in any directory 1.39   Learn the Zen of Python
-1.40   Use C-Style Braces Instead of Indentation to Denote Scopes
+1.40   Use C-Style Braces Instead of Indentation to Denote Scopes 1.5    merge dictionay
+1.6    get minimum value in the dictionary
 ```

 # 1.7   List slices with step (a[start:end:step])